zx1239856/libserver/README.md

 ./install_poppler_CentOS.sh
 ```

-If everything goes right and you have successfully acquired all the libraries needed, run the following command to build the project:
+If everything goes without error and you have successfully acquired all the libraries needed, run the following command to build the project:

 ```bash
 git clone https://github.com/zx1239856/libserver.git